Miles-Kodama/SB-53-Annotated/bill.md

 (o) It is the intent of the Legislature to create more transparency, but collective safety will depend in part on large developers taking due care in their development and deployment of foundation models proportional to the scale of the foreseeable risks.

-## _SEC.
-2._
+## SECTION 2.
 Chapter 25.1 (commencing with Section 22757.10) is added to Division 8 of the Business and Professions Code, to read:

 ### CHAPTER  25.1.
 Transparency in Frontier Artificial Intelligence Act